+- Adoption leave and pay

-- For adoptive parents, the same regulations for Parental leave apply as for other parents. - Same-sex couples can legally adopt.
+- For adoptive parents, the same regulations for Parental leave apply as for other parents.

+- Same-sex couples can legally adopt.

-- Employees can take leave to care for a sick relative at home (in all cases of illness for a child under ten years of age - otherwise, only in the case of a serious illness). - Leave is paid at 60 per cent of earnings up to a ceiling of CZK855 [€34.63] per day. - A parent can take no more than nine days of leave in one block of time, but there is no limit regarding the frequency of taking leave.
+- Employees can take leave to care for a sick relative at home (in all cases of illness for a child under ten years of age - otherwise, only in the case of a serious illness). - Leave is paid at 60 per cent of earnings up to an upper limit of CZK855 [€35.87] per day. - A parent can take no more than nine days of leave in one block of time, but there is no limit regarding the frequency of taking leave.
 Parents may alternate with each other in taking leave to care for a sick child. - There are no length of service requirements in order to be eligible.